PrateekKumarSingh/Gridify/README.md

     Set-GridLayout -Process $Process -Custom '***,**,*,****'
     ```

-    This parameter also enables you to define width-ratio of applications in row, to give the ability to customize application sizes as per the requirement
+    This parameter also enables you to define width-ratio of applications in every row, to give the ability to customize application width sizes as per the requirement.

     ```PowerShell
     # to define a ratio preceede the asterix of that application with a number